GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: GenL

-An example of such a fit of the scattering pattern of an epitaxial vanadium thin film is displayed in Fig.~\ref{fig:CADEM}.
+An example of a \textsc{GenL} fit of the scattering pattern of an epitaxial vanadium thin film is displayed in Fig.~\ref{fig:CADEM}.
+Based on XRR measurements, the thickness of the V layer is 105~{\AA}.
 The fit takes the tensile out-of-plane strain due to the negative lattice mismatch between the vanadium and the MgO~($001$) substrate into account.
 The calculated, exponentially decaying strain profile is shown as an inset.
-The \textsc{CADEM} simulation for the same data set published in \cite{Komar2017} is displayed as a blue line.
-Also the \textsc{CADEM} simulation included a strain profile \cite{Komar2017}, which is in qualitative agreement with the strain profile presented here.
-The magnitude of the exponential decay in out-of-plane lattice parameter $c$ as a function of position is larger for the fit with \textsc{GenL}.
-The drastic change in $c$ is, however, calculated to occur only close to the substrate/V interface and might include contributions from interface roughness or atomic steps.
+The \textsc{CADEM} simulation for the same data set published by Komar {\it et al.} \cite{Komar2017} is displayed as a blue line.
+Also the \textsc{CADEM} simulation includes a strain profile \cite{Komar2017}, which is in qualitative agreement with the strain profile presented here.
+The magnitude of the exponential decay in out-of-plane lattice parameter $c$ as a function of position is larger for the fit with \textsc{GenL}, in particular for depths in the sample corresponding to the first two unit cells.
+The drastic change in $c$ is, hence, calculated to occur only close to the substrate/V interface and might include contributions from interface roughness or atomic steps, which may contribute to an asymmetric decay of the oscillations but are not considered here.
+The over-estimation of the tetragonal unit cell distortion at the interface is therefore considered to be an artifact.
+Numeric values of fitted strain profiles should be analyzed carefully and may be considered only a qualitative display if important contributions to the scattering intensity, especially at interfaces, have been neglected in the selected model for a certain sample.
 The \textsc{CADEM} simulation corresponds to a coherent thickness of 84~{\AA}.
 Based on the \textsc{GenL} fit, the coherent thickness of this V film is 86.3~{\AA}.
+Komar {\it et al.} \cite{Komar2017} attribute this difference to the by XRR determined thickness to a partly oxidized surface with similar electron density but different crystal structure.
 We see that we can account for the asymmetry of the profile by including a strain profile combined with crystal roughness.